-Notes:
+Note:

-- The following reasons are not considered sufficient for missed term work: travel for leisure, weddings, personal commitments, work commitments, human error. - Missed Final Exams are handled by the Registrar's Office and should be declared on eService: http://www.utsc.utoronto.ca/registrar/missing-examination - Instructors cannot accept term work any later than five business days after the last day of class.
-Beyond this date, you would need to file a petition with the Registrar's Office: - https://www.utsc.utoronto.ca/registrar/term-work
+- The following reasons are not considered sufficient for missed term work: travel for leisure, weddings, personal commitments, work commitments, human error. - Missed Final Exams are handled by the Registrar's Office and should be declared on eService. - Instructors cannot accept term work any later than five business days after the last day of class.
+Beyond this date, accommodations are only possible via the Registrar's Office petition process.